 VPNs that have these basics covered are best suited for Windows users.

-Free VPN for Windows: Are they Viable?
+Free VPNs: Are they Viable?

 Some free VPNs are trustworthy and reliable for lightweight geo-dodging.